Complaints received by the inspectorate

 Your right of appeal

-You have a right of appeal to the Director of Health and Safety who will review the matter in order to ensure that the response made to the complaint was in accordance with the complaints procedure.
+You have a right of appeal to the Director of Health and Safety who will review the matter in order to ensure that the response made to the complaint was in accordance with the complaint procedure.

 Personal injury claims or other civil proceedings